 Some roadside parking is available on Marine Crescent (reached by turning off the A546 at the level crossing by the rail station).
 Further P&D parking can be found at Deganwy railway station - about 200 yards from the beach and opposite a small parade of shops.
 The station is one stop from Llandudno Junction on the North Wales Coast main line.

+The name 'Deganwy' comes from 'Din-Gonwy' meaning the 'fort on the Conwy'.
 The photo was taken 1½ hours before low tide.